Seven Major Campaigns to Support Whistlebowers

 The 118th Congress will end on January 3, 2025.
-Thus, there is one year remaining for Congress and the current-sitting executive officers to act on a number of pending whistleblower initiatives, all of which have strong bipartisan support, are based on the plain meaning of laws already passed by Congress, and which are individually or collectively essential for the implementation of the U.S. Anti-Corruption Strategy.
-Outside of political interference by those who stand to lose when whistleblowers are incentivized and protected, there is no legitimate reason why these reforms cannot be quickly approved.
-The actions listed below are needed for the Strategy to be implemented, but whose approval has been stalled or blocked by resistant executive agencies or a timid Congress.
+Thus, there is one year remaining for Congress and the current-sitting executive officers to act on several pending whistleblower initiatives.
+These initiatives are based on the plain meaning of laws already passed by Congress and likewise have strong bipartisan support.
+The seven major campaigns are individually or collectively essential for the implementation of the U.S. Anti-Corruption Strategy.
+There is political interference by those who stand to lose when whistleblowers are incentivized and protected.
+These reforms should be quickly approved, but resistant executive agencies stall or block their approval.
+A timid Congress also contributes to the delay.

 Action #1 of 2024 Call on FinCEN to Enact AML Regulations